Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Introduction

 Our contributions are summarized as follows:

 \begin{itemize} \item \textbf{Coordination of Informal and Formal Reasoning with Lean Feedback:} Our agent combines an informal LLM and a formal prover under Lean's verification.
 The LLM produces natural language reasoning and lemmas, which the prover formalizes and Lean checks.
-Errors detected by Lean are immediately fed back, enabling iterative refinement of constructed proofs. \item \textbf{Auxiliary Lemma Generation for Strategy Discovery:} For challenging problems that cannot be solved directly, our agent generates auxiliary lemmas, such as specific cases, intermediate facts, or hypothesis-driven conjectures, which are then formally proved.
-By reconsidering the overall proof in light of the verified lemmas, the system uncovers viable proof strategies even when the solution path is not apparent at first. \item \textbf{State-of-the-Art Theorem-Proving Performance:} On the challenging MiniF2F benchmark~\citep{zheng2021minif2f}, a standard benchmark for formal theorem proving that consists of 488 problems drawn from mathematics Olympiads and advanced mathematics, our agent achieves 86.1\% pass rate, establishing a new state-of-the-art among methods using SLMs. \item \textbf{Efficiency in Inference-Time Cost:} The 86.1\% success rate was achieved using only SLMs with a much smaller sample budget than previous high-performing approaches.
-This emphasizes the efficiency of our approach in terms of inference-time cost. \end{itemize}
+Errors detected by Lean are immediately fed back, enabling iterative refinement of constructed proofs. \item \textbf{Auxiliary Lemma Generation for Strategy Discovery:} For challenging problems that cannot be solved directly, our agent generates auxiliary lemmas, such as special cases, potentially useful facts, or hypothesis-driven conjectures, which are then formally proved.
+By reconsidering the overall proof in light of the verified lemmas, the system uncovers viable proof strategies even when the solution path is not apparent at first. \item \textbf{State-of-the-Art Theorem-Proving Performance:} On MiniF2F~\citep{zheng2021minif2f}, a formal theorem-proving benchmark including mathematics Olympiad problems, our agent achieves an 88.1\% pass rate.
+On more challenging PutnamBench~\citep{tsoukalas2024putnambench}, our agent solves 25 problems.
+These scores are achieved using only SLMs with a smaller sample and token budget than previous state-of-the-art approaches, establishing state-of-the-art performance among SLM-based methods on both benchmarks. \end{itemize}